 Any mix-ins that work in a normal oatmeal cookie would be fantastic with these steel cut oat cookies.
 Raisins, along with other dried fruit, are sneaky sources of sugar – sometimes containing even more than chocolate chips!

 If you use raisins, try adding some walnuts to add more fiber to these steel cut oat cookies and slow down the glucose rollercoaster.
+I explain this further in this recipe for low sugar oatmeal cookies.

 Can I make these steel cut oat cookies nut-free?